tjdavies/hyper-redux/README.md

 ## hyper-redux

-HyperApp style redux (if you must use react and redux and not HyperApp)
+HyperApp style redux

+For those who need to use react and redux but want something simple

+- No more switch statments or action objects
-- Fully supports redux debugger with time travel ect
+- Fully supports redux debugger with time travel ect.
-- Can be strongly styped with type script
+- Can be strongly typed with TypeScript
+- Can use context to access state and actions in nested components

 ## Install